twhite96/made-mistakes-gatsby/src/posts/articles/jekyll-style-guide.md

 [^component-type]: Component type is set in the YAML Front Matter. eg: buttons, notices, media, typography, etc.

 [[notice | Beware the Markdown]]
 | I had some trouble getting the Liquid above, Markdown, and syntax highlighting to all play nicely.
-I suppose I could have just crafted a `.html` document instead, but I wanted to use Markdown with some HTML mixed in.
-I eventually gave up trying to make my code more readable with indents, which seemed to eliminate the formatting issues.
+I suppose I could have crafted a `.html` document instead, but I wanted to use Markdown with some HTML mixed in.
+I gave up trying to make my code more readable with indents, which seemed to eliminate the formatting issues.

 Sandwiched between the `entry` loop is an include that takes care of spitting out the rendered and syntax highlighted HTML along with an optional short description and links to Sass and `include` sources.